 Will Goldacre is a troubled young man who's afflicted with a deformed ear and a condition that seems to resemble Tourette's Syndrome - he sometimes vocalizes curse words and inappropriate phrases.
 After a break-up and attempted reconciliation with his girlfriend Lily, Will commits suicide by jumping off a cliff.
 This devastates Will's family, especially his mother Caroline Goldacre.

 Caroline copes with her grief (in part) by working as an assistant to well-known feminist author Clare Abbott.
 When Clare dies suddently during a book tour, the police take an interest.
 DS Barbara Havers of Scotland Yard, on the outs with the Detective Superintendent because she causes trouble and doesn't follow orders, desperately wants the case.
-So - hoping Barbara can redeem herself - DI Thomas Lynley arranges for Barbara to work the case with DS Winston Nkata.
+So - hoping Barbara can redeem herself - her mentor, DI Thomas Lynley arranges for Barbara to work the case with DS Winston Nkata.

 Since Caroline Goldacre was in the adjoining hotel room when Clare died she comes under intense scrutiny.
 It turns out Caroline's quite a character.
 She's a liar; a manipulator; an interfering mother; a horrible mother-in-law; an indifferent wife, a jealous friend; and so on.
 Then - when Clare's editor Rory (whom Caroline disliked) - is attacked, things start to look very suspicious indeed.

 This is a traditional detective book, with Barbara, Winston, and Lynley questioning witnesses, getting search warrants, collecting evidence, putting together clues, etc....in an attempt to uncover the murderer.